‘Saturday Night Live’: How to Watch Tonight’s Episode Hosted by Elon Musk

 Like it or not (and many, including the series’ own cast members, don’t), Elon Musk will be hosting tonight’s episode of “Saturday Night Live.”
 The CEO and Technoking of Tesla will be joined by musical guest Miley Cyrus in Studio 8H for an episode that’s sure to nab attention, if not only for the fact that the obscenely wealthy Musk is one of the most controversial figures around, but one everyone is fascinated by.
 Here’s how to tune in.

 “SNL” airs on Saturdays at 11:30 p.m.
-ET/10:30 p.m. central time on NBC.
+ET/10:30 p.m.
+CT on NBC.
 The weekly episodes, as usual, are available to stream on Hulu the next day — typically by 12 p.m. eastern time — and will also be made available on NBCUniversal’s new streaming service, Peacock, on Sunday as well.
 If you’re on the West Coast, you can catch “Saturday Night Live” on NBC beginning at 8:30 p.m.
 PT.

 More from IndieWire

 'SNL': Elon Musk Begs for a Girlfriend on 'Ooli Show,' with Kate McKinnon as Frances McDormand -- Watch

 'Saturday Night Live' Spoofs 'Mare of Easttown' with 'Murdur Durdur' Sketch -- Watch